Autonomous Close-Proximity Photovoltaic Panel Coating Using a Quadcopter: Disturbance Compensation

 As the coating liquid is offloaded from the quadcopter, the total mass of the system decreases and needs to be accounted for in the thrust required for it to hover.
 In the absence of this compensation, the distance quadcopter-panel increases throughout the coating process.

-The approximate flow rate is determined experimentally by measuring the liquid volume ejected through the nozzle over a defined time interval at an initial container pressure of $240~\rm{kPa}$.
-When the valve is open and the liquid is being ejected, the flow rate is integrated over time to obtain the volume released.
-This volume is then converted to a mass using the density of the coating liquid.
-The estimated released mass is subsequently subtracted from the initial mass in the thrust calculation.
+The approximate flow rate $f$ is determined experimentally by measuring the liquid volume ejected through the nozzle over a defined time interval at an initial container pressure of $240~\rm{kPa}$.
+When the valve is open and the liquid is being ejected, the the total mass estimate is updated as

+where $m_0$ is the initial total mass, $\rho$ is the fluid density, $f$ is the experimentally measured flow rate, $\Delta t$ is the cumulative time the valve was open.